rabbitmq/rabbitmq-website/docs/oauth2-examples-multiresource.md

 ## Prerequisites

 * Docker
-* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) that contains all the configuration files and scripts used on this example
+* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/next) for branch `next` that contains all the configuration files and scripts used on this example

 ## Single OAuth 2.0 vs Multiple OAuth 2.0 resources